holt/syringe/README.md

 msg('Bob'); // Returns: "Bob is 45 - Happy Birthday!"
 msg('Ted'); // Returns: "Ted is 55 - Happy Birthday!"

-// Change the repository data for one of the items: syr.set('age.Bob', 50);
+// Change the registry data for one of the items: syr.set('age.Bob', 50);

 // Call the `msg` function again: